ViniciusKendy17/To-do-List/README.md

 git clone https://github.com/ViniciusKendy17/To-do-List.git
 ```

-2. Go to the ToDoList folder:
+2. Go to the ToDoList folder by typing this command on the cmd of vs code:

 ```
-GitHub\To-do-List\ToDoList
+cd ToDoList
 ```

 3. Click on debug button to finally run the api